cesarmunhozinov/bib-to-rcaap/README.md

 pytest
 ```

-## Web UI (Streamlit) 🖥️
+## RCAAP Converter Web UI (Streamlit) 🖥️

-You can run a simple web interface to upload `.bib` files, preview parsed rows and sync to your RCAAP sheet:
+You can run the RCAAP Converter web interface to upload `.bib` files, preview parsed rows and sync to your RCAAP sheet:

 ```bash
 streamlit run app.py
 ```

 Notes:
-- Use the sidebar to upload a `.bib` file, choose which tabs to sync and run searches on the existing sheet.
+- Use the sidebar to upload a `.bib` file and run searches on the existing sheet.
 - The app uses the same `SPREADSHEET_ID` configuration as the CLI.
 - On Streamlit Cloud, set your service account JSON in the app's Secrets as `gcp_service_account` (either as a TOML mapping or JSON string).
 The app will use `st.secrets["gcp_service_account"]` to authenticate so you don't need a local `credentials.json` file.